Department: Office of International Affairs

-(3) Responses to the following supplemental questions:
+(3) Response to the following supplemental question:

-NOTE: References should include at least one person who has served as your supervisor (candidates will be notified prior to reference checks being conducted).
+NOTE: References should include at least one person who has served as your supervisor.
+Candidates will be notified prior to reference checks being conducted.

 The Office of International Affairs (OIA) works to make the University of Oregon a more global university.
-In 21st century higher education, international engagement is not an optional extra: as noted in UO's Academic Plan, it is a core mission, essential to a thriving, socially salient, intellectually robust, academic community.
+In 21st century higher education, international engagement is not an optional extra; as noted in UO's Academic Plan, it is a core mission, essential to a thriving, socially salient, intellectually robust, academic community.
 It is part of the normal functioning of every school, college, department, and center.
 OIA works to support and integrate the wide range of international engagements, global-scale projects, and transnational partnerships launched and maintained in our many academic units.
 Units within OIA consist of International Student and Scholar Services (ISSS), Global Education Oregon (GEO), Global Studies Institute (GSI), and the Mills International Center.
 More information is available on UO’s International Affairs website at intl.uoregon.edu.

 • Bachelor’s degree.